 Introduce yourself by name just as you would to someone in real life.
 Write in the first person.
-This snippet is from you to the reader.
-You are trying to connect on a personal level.
+You are talking to someone and this snippet is from you to your reader.
+Try to connect on a personal level.

-Put your Artist Bio on all your social media platforms and print out your biography page to display it alongside your artwork in art fairs.
+Put your Artist Bio on all your social media platforms and print out your biography page to display it alongside your artwork at art fairs.

 Wherever your art appears it’s good practice to add an Artist Bio.
-Think of how much more interesting it is to learn about the artist, even on the back of a greetings card.
+Think of how much more interesting it is to learn about the artist, even on the back of a greeting card.

-How to Write an Artist About Me Page – Final Thoughts
+How to Write an Artist About Me Bio: Final Thoughts

-An effective bio has to be short, entertaining, and intriguing.
+An effective artist bio has to be short, entertaining, and intriguing.
 Just enough information to arouse curiosity.
-Artist’s bios should be more about emotions and less about facts.
+Artist biographies should be more about emotions and less about facts.
 Write the narrative as a journey of discovery and you can’t go far wrong.